 Deploy your Gatsby Cloud project with Hygraph webhooks

-The Gatsby integration will be deprecated on December 31st, 2022, and will no longer receive support.
+The Gatsby integration has been deprecated and no longer receives support.
 Please migrate to using webhooks by following the steps shown Here .

 If you are using Gatsby Cloud for your deployments, you can use Hygraph webhooks to automatically deploy when content changes.